VNG-Realisatie/authorization-decision-log/specifications.md

 ```
 </aside>

 More complex references can be achieved by using an object as the version identifier.
 If, for example, the HR application takes part in a federation with predefined policies for different maturity levels.
-The following non-normative example shows how those policies can be referenced using a semantic version comined with a filter for policies relevant to the current maturity level.
+The following non-normative example shows how those policies can be referenced using a semantic version combined with a filter for policies relevant to the current maturity level.

 <aside class="example" title="Complex policy source reference">